datamints/kirby-plugin_ldap/README.md

 -
 With this plugin, you can login into Kirby with your LDAP-credentials (mail + password).
 It creates a user for you at your first login and loads your full name into your Kirby-User.
-A user, that logged in with ldap, is always admin and has all permissions.
-Language of new created user is en as default, but can be changed in backend.
+Per default, a user that logged in with ldap, is admin and has all permissions.
+See part "Configure" Language of new created user is en as default, but can be changed in backend.

 Install